bmuschko/cks-crash-course/exercises/11-container-immutability/solution/solution.md

 You can inspect the configuration of the live objects using the `kubectl get pod` command with the option `-o yaml`.
 For example, to inspect the configuration of the `busybox` Pod, run the command `kubectl get pod busybox -n h92 -o yaml`.

-The following list explains why a specific Pod is immutable or mutable.
+The following table explains why a specific Pod is immutable or mutable.

 | Pod             | Mutability  | Reason |
 | :-------------- | :---------- | :----- |